doubleunion/doubleunion-dot-org/pages/membership.md

 </div>
 {% endif %}

-New members join through an application and voting process.
-If you're interested in being part of Double Union but aren't sure whether you're “good enough,” please apply - we don't evaluate applicants on whether they're “cool” or accomplished.
+New members join through an application process, and current members vote on applications.
+If you're interested in being part of Double Union but aren't sure whether you're “good enough,” please apply &mdash; we don't evaluate applicants on whether they're “cool” or accomplished.
 Read on to hear about what we're looking for, and don't let [impostor syndrome](http://geekfeminism.wikia.com/wiki/Impostor_syndrome) stop you.

-Along with submitting an application, a qualification for membership is that you've met at least one member who is willing to say you seem like a respectful potential member (such as that you'd respect the [base assumptions]({{ 'base_assumptions' | absolute_url }}), [code of conduct]({{ 'policies' | absolute_url }}), and responsibilities of being a member).
+Along with submitting an application, a qualification for membership is that you've met at least one member who is willing to say you seem like a respectful potential member (including that you'd respect the [base assumptions]({{ 'base_assumptions' | absolute_url }}), [code of conduct]({{ 'policies' | absolute_url }}), and responsibilities of being a member).
 Please come to events to meet some of us!
-Or if you'd prefer a quieter opportunity to meet just a couple members over a cup of tea, email [{{ site.emails.join }}](mailto:{{ site.emails.join }}) and we'll set this up.
+Or if you'd prefer a quieter opportunity to meet a couple members, email [{{ site.emails.join }}](mailto:{{ site.emails.join }}) and we'll set this up.

 {% if site.accepting_applications %}
 ### Apply